 Company identity – Are they a real company, do they own their own equipment or are they just resellers that can go out of business any time soon.

 Do they offer managed VPS Hosting?
 It’s important to look for managed VPS hosting providers and not just VPS hosting providers.
-The difference is that with managed hosting the provider will do the management of the server so that you don’t have to posses system administrator skills.
+The difference is that with managed hosting the provider will do the management of the server so that you don’t have to possess system administrator skills.

-For example with managed hosting, if you want to install a new software or do a certain firewall configuration, you can email the hosting company and they will do it for you (at no extra charge) as part of their support services.
+For example with managed hosting, if you want to install new software or do a certain firewall configuration, you can email the hosting company and they will do it for you (at no extra charge) as part of their support services.

 What is my recommendation?

-After a lot of trials and testing I was fortunate enough to find a VPS hosting provider that is reliable, secure, has good support and reasonable prices.
+After a lot of trials and testing, I was fortunate enough to find a VPS hosting provider that is reliable, secure, has good support and reasonable prices.
 Knownhost.com is a managed VPS provider that has excellent and super fast support.

 Although I am not affiliated in any way with the company, it is not the first time that I am writing about their services since after moving my websites with them (almost 2 years ago) I experienced 100% uptime which is just amazing.
 Their prices are reasonable and competitive and they have up-to-date hardware (I am using SSD VPS) which gives better performance and reliability.

 If you are serious about your website or blog then going for a VPS is your only choice.
 It will cost more than shared hosting but the benefits are a lot.
 When choosing a VPS hosting provider for SEO make sure that you choose a company that has years of experience, good support, clear SLAs, and offers managed to host.
 Knownhost.com is a good choice but I am sure that there are other companies that are also that good.